-Around Tucson, the michelada usually consists of a Clamato base with lime juice, hot sauce, and any combination of Worcestershire sauce, soy sauce, or Maggi Jugo served on ice in a Tajín-rimmed glass.
+Around Tucson, the best micheladas usually consists of a Clamato base with lime juice, hot sauce, and any combination of Worcestershire sauce, soy sauce, or Maggi Jugo served on ice in a Tajín-rimmed glass.

 Don’t be afraid of the Clamato.
 In some strange twist of fate, it pairs beautifully with lagers and pilsners for a savory, sour, spicy, and salty salivating drink.

-Here are our picks for the best michelada in Tucson.
+Here are our picks for the best micheladas in Tucson.

 El Berraco doesn’t fuss around with any exotic ingredients.
 Their michelada garnishes include cool cucumber and a mouth-puckering saladito.
 It’s essentially the same recipe as the beloved michelada from sister restaurant BK Tacos.

 For more information, visit el-berraco.com.

 La Botana has its own dedicated michelada menu section.
 Get a classic with tamarind, or with shrimp.